-I have experimented a lot throughout my career.
-Those experiments involved job, startup, products, games; possibly everything that I have done in my life.
-I would be lying if I say that I did not care about the results or I was okay being wrong 😇.
+Throughout my career, I have experimented a lot.
+Those were related to startups, products, exercise, meditation; possibly everything that I have done in my life.
+I would be lying if I say that I did not care about the results.
 But as I went on; or as some would say, got enough experience, I realized that there are two ways you can carry out any kind of experiment effectively

 There is no right or wrong between these two.
-These are factual cores from which you have to select one!
+These are just paths to the same destination, from which you have to select one!
 I have tried both of these in different spectrum till now.

 Let's think of this in the context of travelling from A to B.